 For further information, please email firstname.lastname@example.org or telephone +44 1242 714122

 Other Short Courses in the Series

-The course is sponsored by IASC and has been made possible by a development grant from the International Food Policy Research Institute (IFPRI)
+The development of this course was sponsored by IASC and has been made possible by a development grant from the International Food Policy Research Institute (IFPRI)